global-asp/asp-source/en/0183_hare-tricks-elephant-again.md

 ##
 One day Hare asked Elephant,
-“What makes you so good?”
+"What makes you so good?"
 Elephant quickly answered,
-“My big legs.”
+"My big legs."

 ##
 The next day,